elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.16.6 - 2023-01-31 =
+- Make filters to meta tags (title, description, robots) work on the admin post/term list table
+- Don't add schedule or remove 404 log if not enabled
+- Only run schedule for delete logs automatically if 404 log table exists
+- Fix taxonomy quick edit not working

 = 3.16.5 - 2023-01-03 =
 - Set default OpenGraph tag og:image:alt to image title if alt text is missing